peteroupc/classic-wallpaper/README.md

 - Up to four colors from a palette mentioned earlier in this section.
 - Up to eight colors from a palette mentioned earlier in this section.
 - Up to 16 colors from a palette mentioned earlier in this section.
+- A 255-color palette in which each color component is a multiple of 3 and each color is as follows: All components are the same; or both the green and blue components are 0; or the red component is 255 and the green and blue components are the same.
+    - This palette is proposed to allow for easy "recoloring" of an image: the cases just given deal with a mixture of "black" and "white"; a mixture of "black" (0,0,0) and the desired color; and a mixture of "white" (255,255,255) and the desired color.
+An example occurs with "red" and "blue" variants of a playing card back.

 The following color palettes are allowed, but not preferred: